paulinelgr/paulinelgr/README.md

 - 👋 Hi, I’m @paulinelgr, I'm 21 years old and I live in France/Canada.
-- 🌱 I’m currently in my 5th year at Junia ISEN Lille (engineering school), specializing in e-health AND at ÉTS Montréal in double degree, for a master in engineering in healthcare technology.
+- 🌱 I’m currently in my 5th year at Junia ISEN Lille (engineering school), specializing in e-health & at ÉTS Montréal in double degree, for a master in engineering in healthcare technology.
 - 💞️ I’m passionate about new technologies and I want to apply my skills to the medical field.
 - 📫 How to reach me :
 -       LinkedIn : https://www.linkedin.com/in/pauline-leger-075188177